Learning Center

 Increasing Demand

-The state’s growing population and economy and the rise of energy-intensive industries like data centers and cryptocurrency mining have significantly increased electricity demand.
+The state’s growing population and economy, as well as the rise of energy-intensive industries like data centers and cryptocurrency mining, have significantly increased electricity demand.
 Adopting electric vehicles (EVs) also contributes to this rising demand.

 Infrastructure Investments